mirestrepo/julia_plotting_tutorials/README.md

 ## Plotting and Visualization in Julia

-Inroductory examples to plotting in Julia using varios libraries
+Introductory examples to plotting in Julia using varios libraries

 | Launch Live Notebooks | View Static Notebooks |
 |:----------------:|:----------------:|